thiennp/frontend-mastery-hub/levels/29/README.md

-# Level 29: Vue Performance Optimization
+# Level 29: Vue.js Best Practices

 ## Overview
-This level focuses on vue performance optimization and provides comprehensive learning materials, examples, and projects.
+This level focuses on vue.js best practices and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of vue performance optimization
+- Understand the core concepts of vue.js best practices
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns